r-o-y-a/tones/README.md

 How to Run (OSX):

+No API necessary, this will run locally based on hard-coded text.

 - Install SuperCollider
 - Copy Extensions/Toner.sc to ~/Library/Application Support/SuperCollider/Extensions
 - In tones.scd, make sure to run it offline: t = Toner.new(\samplePlayer, true);